Kyly C Whitfield, PhD

 Jelisa Gallant, MSc AHN Student

 Jelisa earned a BSc in Biochemistry Nutrition from Memorial University in 2015, and a BSc (Hons.) in Applied Human Nutrition with Dietetic Internship in 2018 from Mount Saint Vincent University.
 She has an interest in infant feeding, specifically breastfeeding, and aspires to empower and support women through their breastfeeding journeys as a future Registered Dietitian and Lactation Consultant.
 Jelisa recently began her MSc in Applied Human Nutrition and is ecstatic for what lies ahead, as she expands her nutrition research experience internationally with breastfeeding Cambodian mothers.
 Jelisa will be living in Cambodia for the next year conducting her master’s research with the Trial of Thiamine Supplementation Project, alongside fellow MAMA Lab grad student Kathleen Chan.
 Jelisa master’s thesis is focused on determining the exact daily dose of thiamine required to optimize breast milk thiamine concentrations, as a means of preventing infantile thiamine deficiency and beriberi.

 Ksenia Kholina, MSc AHN Student

-Originally from St. Petersburg, Russia, Ksenia has experience in clinical medicine, and an interest in chronic disease and passion for prevention that led her to the field of nutrition and dietetics in 2016.
+Originally from St. Petersburg, Russia, Ksenia has experience in clinical medicine, which along with an interest in chronic disease and passion for prevention, led her to the field of nutrition and dietetics in 2016.
 Ksenia is currently exploring the impact of the mode of breastfeeding (direct breastfeeding vs. bottle-feeding human milk) on growth and development of infants.
 Outside of academia, Ksenia is passionate about feminism, environmental sustainability, and social justice.
 Ksenia speaks three languages (English, Russian, and German) and recently started studying French.
 Ksenia loves learning new languages and hopes to take up a few more in the future.